linearray/mealstrom/README.md

 ```

-From wherever you wish to manipulate a Patient instance then, you can use a simple REST-like interface:
+From wherever you wish to manipulate a Patient instance, you can use a simple REST-like interface:

 ```
 main = do